emrtnm/cucumber-automation-framework/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [GPL-3.0 license](https://opensource.org/license/gpl-3-0/).

 ### Make A Contribution!
 If you think that anything here could be improved, please don't hesitate to contribute.
-Thank you very much for helping this repository become much more suitable for its purpose and more useful to a larger number of people.
+Anyone who wants to, regardless of their ability, skill, or background, can contribute to this project.
+All contributions are made for the benefit of the community.
+Thanks very much for helping this repository become much more suitable for its purpose and more useful to a larger number of people.

 **#cucumber** **#bdd** **#framework** **#boilerplate** **#testing** **#sdet** **#automation** **#test** **#selenium** **#java** **#testng** **#gherkin**